pagekey/sitegen/test/integration/README.md

 # Sample Project

-This is a sample project you'd run PageKey Docgen on.
+This is a sample project you'd run PageKey Sitegen on.